chrstnnglc/chrstnnglc/README.md

-Hi, I'm Christine, a user experience engineer!
+Hi, I'm Christine, a software engineer!
 I'm interested in web development and UX. 🍰

 <!--- - 👋 Hi, I’m @chrstnnglc
 - 👀 I’m interested in ...